Llyn Elsi Easy Circular Walk from Betws y Coed

 - Your Scottish Highland Tourism Business Here? <span class="rating-result after_title mr-filter rating-result-45411" itemscope itemtype="http://schema.org/AggregateRating"> <span class="mr-star-rating"> <i class="fa fa-star mr-star-full"></i> <i class="fa fa-star mr-star-full"></i> <i class="fa fa-star mr-star-full"></i> <i class="fa fa-star mr-star-full"></i> <i class="fa fa-star mr-star-full"></i> </span> <span class="star-result"> <span itemprop="ratingValue">5</span>/<span itemprop="bestRating">5</span></span> <span class="count"> (<span itemprop="ratingCount">1</span>) </span> <span itemprop="itemReviewed" itemscope itemtype="http://schema.org/Thing"><meta itemprop="name" content="Your Scottish Highland Tourism Business Here?" /></span></span>71.4km

-Llyn Elsi Easy Walk from Betws y Coed
+Llyn Elsi Easy Circular Walk from Betws y Coed Details

-Llyn Elsi is a scenic mountain lake that’s barely an hour’s walk from Betws y Coed, and that’s taking it easy.
+Llyn Elsi is a scenic mountain lake that’s barely an hour’s walk from Betws-y-Coed, and that’s taking it easy, on this pleasant circular route.
 You can also reach the lake by following the Llyn Elsi Trail from near the back of the Royal Oak hotel, or extend this route by walking around the lake in it’s entirety by following the while waymarkers.
 It would make a decent trail run, but take the Jubilee Path if you don’t like your routes muddy!

 The route starts at a bus stop between Pentre Du and the start of the shops towards Capel Curig.